 What to Do

 St. Simon’s Island Lighthouse– This historic lighthouse is one of five in the state with its restored Fresnel lens.
-It still operates in guiding ships and visitors can climb the over 100 steps to the top.
+It still operates in guiding ships and visitors can climb over 100 steps to the top.
 There’s also a museum on the island’s history.
 610 Beachview Drive

 Christ Church Frederica– Built on the grounds of a congregation formed by John Wesley, the current church was built in 1884.
 It’s now open for tours and the cemetery features the graves of well-known Georgians.
 6329 Frederica Road

 Tours- For a more unusual way to see St. Simon’s by water, book a spot on the Lady Jane Shrimpin tours, which leave from Brunswick.
 You will sail with a marine biologist who will tell you all about the creatures found along the coast while helping you to understand Georgia’s seafood industry.
+There are also trolley tours, which point out the few sights in town, as well as offering a ghost tour.

 Where to Eat